 Statins are drugs that can be helpful in lowering LDL (“bad”) cholesterol.
 But statin side effects like liver damage and memory issues can also occur.
 Your doctor can help you weigh the pros and cons.

-Statins are a class of drugs that lower the levels of artery-clogging “bad” LDL cholesterol in the bloodstream.
-Reducing LDL is believed to help decrease the risk of heart attacks and strokes, especially for people who have other risk factors.
+Statins are a class of drugs that lower the levels of artery-clogging LDL (“bad”) cholesterol in the bloodstream.
+Reducing LDL decreases the risk of heart attacks and strokes, especially in people who have other risk factors.

 Cholesterol is a waxy, fatty steroid.
 It comes from the food you eat and is also produced in your body, mainly in your liver.
 Your body needs cholesterol for things like:

 - cell production

 Cholesterol travels via your bloodstream.
 This is where LDL cholesterol can form plaques.
 Plaques are thick, hard deposits that cling to the walls of arteries and restrict blood flow.

 It’s also possible for pieces of plaque to break off and move into the bloodstream.
 When this happens, blood clots can form, which can lead to a stroke and other serious health conditions.